HR Glossary for HR Professionals

-Affirmative action, created by the Civil Rights Act of 1964, requires businesses with federal contracts to promote equal opportunities among races, genders, religions, sexual orientations, disabilities, and veterans to amend historical wrongs and past and present discrimination.
+Affirmative action requires businesses with federal contracts to promote equal opportunities among races, genders, religions, sexual orientations, disabilities, and veterans.
+Created by the Civil Rights Act of 1964, it works to amend historical wrongs and past and present discrimination.

-An affirmative action plan (AAP) is a document or program that consists of a statistical analysis of an employers’ workforce to ensure equal opportunity for minorities and outlines steps an employer will take to provide equal opportunities.
+An affirmative action plan (AAP) is a document or program that consists of a statistical analysis of an employer’s workforce.
+This works to ensure equal opportunity for minorities and outlines steps an employer will take to provide equal opportunities.

 Examples of affirmative action

 Employers may also have affirmative action statements.
-Here are some examples of affirmative action statements:
+Here is an example from Viacom:

 Affirmative action laws

 - Executive Order 11246 requires federal contractors or subcontractors with over 50 employees who have entered at least one contract over $50,000 with the federal government to maintain an AAP.

 - Section 503 of The Rehabilitation Act of 1973 requires contractors with federal contracts over $10,000 to take action to employ individuals with disabilities.